dotnet/docs/docs/standard/serverless-architecture/index.md

 ## Send your feedback

 The guide and related samples are constantly evolving, so your feedback is welcomed!
-If you have comments about how this guide can be improved, send them to:
+If you have comments about how this guide can be improved, use the feedback section at the bottom of any page built on [GitHub issues](https://github.com/dotnet/docs/issues).

-[link tbd](mailto:) **Note: Should this link be to create an issue on GitHub?**

 >[!div class="step-by-step"]
 [Next] (architecture-approaches.md)